 Document Your Processes

 After you’ve critiqued your processes, take it a step further by carefully documenting all of your actions.
 Protect yourself from false allegations and keep notes about hiring processes, job applicants and rejections.
 Document reasons for promotions and pay increases.
-Clearly record and explain disciplinary actions or dismissals with formal documentations.
+Clearly record and explain disciplinary actions or dismissals with formal documentation.

 For example, if an employee is dismissed due to poor professional performance, record specific examples proving their lack of ability.
 Be prepared to defend the reasoning behind your actions in case the victim makes a disparate impact or disparate treatment claim.